Nepal Travel Guide

 Culture, Etiquette, and Useful Nepali Phrases

-Walking barefoot over thresholds is a sign of respect for sanctity of temple/cleanliness and homes and some stores’ sanctity.
-Look for shoes outside the entrance as evidence of this request, or less formally, “Jutta bahira?”
-(Shoes outside?) if in doubt.
+Remove shoes: Walking barefoot over thresholds is a sign of respect for the sanctity of temples/cleanliness, homes, and some stores' sanctity.
+Look for shoes outside the entrance as evidence of this request, or less formally, "Jutta bahira" (Shoes outside) if in doubt.
 It stems both from practical considerations of cleanliness as well as religious considerations of purity, particularly on surfaces reserved for prayer or food preparation.

-“Namaste is” hello and farewell, so it is most handy one to employ for tourists.
-“Dhanyabad” (thank you) is employed in thanking for service or favor extended.
-“Pani” (water) is handy to order drinking water or ask if there is water on treks.
-“Ramro cha” (it’s good) is a handy expression to say all is good food, service, or experience-wise, and “Pugyo” means “enough” when food is being served.
+Useful Phrases: "Namaste is" hello and farewell, so it is the most handy one to employ for tourists.
+"Dhanyabad" (thank you) means thanking for service or a favor extended.
+"Pani" (water) is handy to order drinking water or ask if there is water on treks.
+"Ramro cha" (it's good) is a handy expression to say all is good, food, service, or experience-wise, and "Pugyo" means "enough" when food is being served.

 Safety and Health Tips

-Nepal is usually secure for tourists, but caution must be used in order to navigate both minor irritation and life-dangering crisis.
+Nepal is usually secure for tourists, but caution must be used in order to navigate both minor irritation and life-threatening crises.
 Most danger facing tourists is of an environmental variety, like altitude, unclean water, or transport crash, and not of crime.
-Familiarity with the thinness of the country’s medical provision makes realistic anticipation and invites careful preparation, particularly for excursions into remote territory.
-Most issues can normally be resolved with forward planning, good travel insurance, and respecting local advice about season conditions and potential hazards.
+Familiarity with the country's medical provision makes realistic anticipation and invites careful preparation, particularly for excursions into remote territory.
+Most issues can normally be resolved with planning, good travel insurance, and respecting local advice about seasonal conditions and potential hazards.

 1. General Safety

-Nepal has low crime rates, and violent crime against visitors is rare even in the capital cities.
-There is also petty theft in tourist throngs like at bus terminals, bazaars, and festival crowds where pickpockets steal overtly successful tourists with impunity.
-Avoid showing off wearing valuable jewelry, electronic equipment, or carrying plenty of money.
-Solo female travelers are generally safe but need to exercise normal precautions, most so walking alone late at night in secluded locations.
+Nepal has low crime rates, and violent crime against visitors is rare, even in the capital cities.
+There is also petty theft in tourist throngs, like at bus terminals, bazaars, and festival crowds, where pickpockets steal overtly successful tourists with impunity.
+Avoid showing off by wearing valuable jewelry, electronic equipment, or carrying plenty of money.
+Solo female travelers are generally safe but need to exercise normal precautions, especially when walking alone late at night in secluded locations.

 2. Altitude Sickness